robin174/uk-delivers-template/README.md

 **To start, let's get a base version of the site live locally.**

 ### GitHub
-Download or clone the repository.
+Navigate to your local folder.Download and initialize git, or clone the repository.

 To get started you will need [Node.js](https://nodejs.org).
 You have a choice of package managers: [Node package manager (npm)](https://nodejs.org) or [Yarn](https://yarnpkg.com).